How To Clean Wood Kitchen Cabinets (and the Best Cleaner for the Job)

 What You Need

-- Scrub hardware and corners: Scrub around the hardware edges on your cabinets and in the corners of the cabinet facing.
+- Scrub the hard-to-reach places: Use the brush to get into the nooks and crannies — especially the details of your cabinet faces.
 Removing buildup might be a more involved step if your cabinet facing is more intricate.

-Clean cabinet surface: Using your cleaner of choice, spray or wipe cabinet fronts one at a time.
-Removing spills and drips before this step will avoid a do-over later.
+- Clean cabinet surfaces: Using your cleaner of choice, spray or wipe cabinet fronts one at a time.
+Wipe each one down with your cloth.

 - Get the insides, too: Don’t forget to address the sides of each drawer and door while you’re wiping.

 - Repeat as needed: Repeat as necessary until all grease spots and fingerprints are gone!